guochenmeinian/Llama-Langchain-RAG/README.md

 3. Setup before being able to do inference:

-   - Case 1: If you choose to run the selected LLM/Llama 2 locally, you'll need to have [Ollama](https://ollama.com/) installed and run `ollama serve` in a seperate terminal.
+   - Case 1: If you choose to run the base Llama 2 model locally, you'll need to have [Ollama](https://ollama.com/) installed and run `ollama serve` in a seperate terminal.

-   - Case 2: If you choose to do inference with replicate, you'll need to have `REPLICATE_API_TOKEN` setup as an environment variable.
+   - Case 2: If you choose to do inference with replicate with our models locally, you'll need to have `REPLICATE_API_TOKEN` setup as an environment variable.

+   - Case 3: You can simply test run our deployed project on streamlit: **friends-rag.streamlit.app**.

-4. Test run to query the Chroma DB:
+4. Test run to query the Chroma DB, the below command will return an output based on RAG and the selected model:
 ```
 python query_data.py "Which role does Adam Goldberg plays?"
 ```

-5. Start the App:
+5. Start the App locally:
 ```
 streamlit run app.py
 ```